JanHerca/urantiapedia/output/wikijs/en/article/The_Arena/The_Arena_2021_summer.md

 Of course, this is not at all straightforward, and requires something called “the Master Universe Age”.
 But for the Father, the end result is an almost infinite family of Ones like himself, and thus a guarantee that Eternity will be almost infinitely interesting.
 As to how our Father “makes it so”, the authors of _The Urantia Book_ reveal that this infinite eventuation, this beautification of eternity, is motivated and mediated by Love, the prime mover, the essential, compelling motivation.

-Notice, all this is very deeply personal. “**I AM**” is not only our “premier philosophic postulate” [[UB 105:1.3](/en/The_Urantia_Book/105#p1_3)], it’s also the most personal possible experience: I AM.
+Notice, all this is very deeply personal. “**I AM**” is not only our “premier philosophic postulate” <a id="a152_101"></a>[[UB 105:1.3](/en/The_Urantia_Book/105#p1_3)], it’s also the most personal possible experience: I AM.
 We Are.
 From this perspective, the universe becomes _a Family Affair_.
 We’ll get back to this.
 But for now, I just want to set up this idea, that Love is the motivator, the mediator, quite literally the _Light & Life_ of all interactions unfolding in the Father’s personal domain.

 [Read more](/en/article/Nigel_Nunn/We_Are_Because_I_AM)
 <br style="clear:both;"/>